Roles

 TestModel() = TestModel(42)

-shared_model = get_model(role, TestModel)
+shared_model = get_model(agent[1], TestModel)

 Mango.jl will create a TestModel instance and manage this instance such that every role can access it.

-Although this is a straightforward method it can be very clumsy to use.
-For this reason there is the macro @shared, which can be used within a role definition to mark a field as shared model.
+, which can be used within a role definition to mark a field as shared model.
 Then, Mango.jl will ensure that a shared instance of the declared type will be created and assigned to the struct field.

 @role struct SharedFieldTestRole